The African Burying Place

 For those of you who are feeling angry with me for writing this post, remember that I am only the messenger.
 I did not sell those plots.
 I am sorry for all the hurt this may be causing you, but direct that hurt and anger where it belongs.
 It was the Hillside Cemetery Association who sold you that plot.
 THEY didn’t tell you there were people buried there or even that they suspected there were people buried there.
 THEY never gave you a choice.
 THEY are the ones to blame, and THEY need to fix this.

-To the family members of the people buried here in the past, I am truly and profoundly sorry.
+To the family members of the people buried here in the past, I am truly sorry.
 I am complicit, for in my cowardice, I did not speak up sooner and did not speak loudly enough.
 I have sat silently as they have continued to bury people on top of your family without saying a word.
 I visited them and I wept for them but I never stood up for them.
 Until now.
 I pray that you and the ancestors will forgive me.

 Coffin hardware from Flora Freeman's grave